By Jeff White (jwhite@virginia.edu)

 “We did a lot of things wrong in that game, but we did compete,” UVA head coach Amaka Agugua-Hamilton said Wednesday evening.
 “So we understand there’s room to grow.”

 Four days before hosting Cal at JPJ, Virginia played at Pitt.
-The Hoos won that game 80-67, with Johnson recording only the third triple-double in program history.
+The Hoos won that game 80-67, with Johnson recording the third triple-double in program history.
 She wasn’t quite as productive Wednesday, but the 5-foot-7 sophomore still finished with 17 points and seven assists—both game highs—as well as three rebounds, one steal and one blocked shot.

 Johnson wasn’t the Hoos’ only standout in their fourth straight victory.
 Latasha Lattimore, a 6-foot-4 redshirt junior, posted her 11th double-double of the season—this time with 12 points and 11 rebounds—and finished with career highs in blocks (six) and steals (five).